 Whether culinary or medicinal, you'll want to keep a few things in mind when harvesting your herbs.
 First make sure to harvest the plants that look the healthiest.
 At this time of year some will already be past the ideal time to harvest.
 So go ahead and leave these and wait until next year to get them at their peak.
 Peak times for harvest and harvesting techniques will be plant specific.
 But here are some general guidelines for when the best time is to harvest certain plant parts:

-Roots -- these are traditionally harvested in the fall.
-But that doesn't mean you can't harvest them earlier, especially for plants you might be pulling up, such as dandelion.
+These are traditionally harvested in the fall.
+But that doesn't mean you can't harvest them earlier, especially for plants you might be pulling up, such as Dandelion.
 If your plant is biennial (only lives two years), such as burdock (Arctium lappa), then you will want to harvest the root the fall of the first year.
 Second year roots on these plants tend to be more shriveled.

 If you are harvesting wild edible or medicinal plants, please make sure to harvest in areas free from pesticides and not designated as conservation areas.
 Always follow ethical wildcrafting techniques.
 This includes taking only what you need and harvesting in a way that is beneficial to plant populations, such as helping to sow seed heads and only harvesting rootlets or leaving part of the root to propagate whenever possible.